transloadit/uppy/website/src/docs/dashboard.md

 ⚠️ The `@uppy/dashboard` plugin includes CSS for the Dashboard itself, and the various plugins used by the Dashboard, such as ([`@uppy/status-bar`](/docs/status-bar) and [`@uppy/informer`](/docs/informer)).
 If you also use the `@uppy/status-bar` or `@uppy/informer` plugin directly, you should not include their CSS files, but instead only use the one from the `@uppy/dashboard` plugin.

 Styles for Provider plugins, like Google Drive and Instagram, are also bundled with Dashboard styles.
-Styles for other plugins, such as `@uppy/url` and `@uppy/webcam`, are not inluded.
+Styles for other plugins, such as `@uppy/url` and `@uppy/webcam`, are not included.
 If you are using those, please see their docs and make sure to include styles for them as well.

 ## Options